mahdilamb/colormap/readme/before.md

 ## Overview

 - The main access to the colormaps is through ```net.mahdilamb.colormap.Colormaps```.
 This includes a lot of wrapper classes and the ability to list the reference colormaps ```Colormaps.named()```.
 - The wrapper classes include a reversed colormap (```Colormaps.reversedColormap()```), as well as a "fluid" colormap ```Colormaps.fluidColormap()```.
 A fluid colormap is not, unlike the reference colormaps, limited to the range 0-1.
-Instead, a fluid colormap can autoscale, or be clamped between a min and max value (see ```net.mahdilamb.colormap.api.FluidColormap``` for more information).
+Instead, a fluid colormap can autoscale, or be clamped between a min and max value (see ```net.mahdilamb.colormap.FluidColormap``` for more information).
 Fluid colormaps can also have the backing colormap changed.

 ## Using reference colormaps